-The porn, and it was porn I saw fly by my face, fluttered away as he sat upright and grabbed the yoke and throttle controls.
+The porn, and it was porn I saw fly by my face, fluttered across the cockpit as he sat upright and grabbed the yoke and throttle controls.

 “No Probs!
-I got this!” he says all nonchalant like, but the urgency in his hands and rapidly swiveling head told a different tale.
+I got this!” he says all nonchalant like, but the urgency in his hands and rapidly swiveling head told quite the different tale.

 I know we’re about to have some excitement in flying, cause while we could still make the entry window, we were just barely going to make it.